 As a participant in the homebuilding industry, we are subject to market forces beyond our control.
-These market forces include employment and employment growth, interest rates, consumer confidence, land availability and development costs, apartment vacancy levels, inflation and the health of the general economy.
+These market forces include employment levels, employment growth, interest rates, consumer confidence, land availability and development costs, apartment and rental housing vacancy levels, inflation and the health of the general economy.
 Unfavorable changes in any of the above factors or other issues could have an adverse effect on our revenue and earnings.